 gcc smartshell1.c stringarray.c -o smartshell1The two source files will be linked into one executable file called smartshell1.

 smartshelldirectory create a text file named

 Readme, etc.) that contains:

 Turn in a printout copy of the

-smartshell.c files, and a sample output (one printout per team).
-If you work on the department Unix system, you will need to copy and paste your code into a text or a Word document in Windows, since you cannot print directly from Unix.
+readme file, and each of the three files (one printout per group).
+You will need to copy and paste your code into a text or a Word document in Windows, since you cannot print directly from Unix.

-Leave the source code for all exercises in your directory systems/smartshell.
+Leave the source code for all exercises in your directory csc1600/smartshell.
 Do not make any changes to these files after the due date for this assignment.
-If you wish to continue working on these exercises after the due date, make a copy of your directory smartshell using the following Unix command:

 |5||You have added some extra "bells and whistles" (use your imagination)|